Violence against women and girls – Government action

 - In April 2021, the UK Government launched a £1.5 million support for migrant victims pilot scheme to provide support for migrant victims of domestic abuse who have no recourse to public funds.

 - In March 2021, the UK Government committed to consulting on the provision of community-based domestic abuse services ahead of the introduction of the proposed Victims’ Law.
 After the end-to-end rape review was published in June 2021, this commitment was extended to include community-based sexual abuse services.

 - In March 2021, the UK Government published the Police, Crime, Sentencing and Courts Bill, proposing several provisions relevant to violence against women and girls, such as a legal power for police and other ‘authorised persons’ to extract digital evidence from someone’s electronic device with their agreement, including rape victims.

 - In October 2020, the UK Government appointed an Independent Adviser on Preventing Violence Against Women and Girls.

 Violence against women and girls is a partly devolved matter.
 While aspects linked to the criminal justice system and policing are reserved to the UK Government, the Welsh Government has powers on violence against women and girls matters linked to housing, health and education.

-- In 2016, the Welsh Government published its National Strategy on VAWDASV for 2016-2021 and later published a Delivery Framework (2018-2021), which sets out how the Government will meet commitments made in the National Strategy.
+- In 2016, the Welsh Government published its national strategy on VAWDASV for 2016 to 2021 and later published a delivery framework for 2018 to 2021, setting out how it would meet commitments made in the strategy.